 Once we made sure groups were comparable, we calculated Corsi scores and visuospatial anticipation measures.
 The Corsi score was compounded by z-score conversion of the number of sequences recreated exactly.
 In the visuospatial anticipation task, key presses were stored taken as referent 0 the ms in which the car was meant to reappear from behind the mountain.
 Key press timings could thus be negative if they happened before, or positive if they happened afterwards.
 Trials where the participant took too long to respond and the car should have “left” the screen were discarded.
 Visuospatial anticipation was calculated as the random effects in a model that estimated key-press time as a function of speed and direction.

 Then we prepared the linguistic anticipation data.
 Participants’ key presses were considered accurate if they pressed the key corresponding to the verb in the sentence.
 Only the sentences with accurate responses were included in the statistical analyses.
 In the statistical analyses, proportion and count of fixations on the verbs over time in the sentence were analyzed.
 From the eye-tracking data, we analyzed fixations on the target and on the distractor (Barr, 2008).
-These data were downsamped to 50 ms bin and converted through an empirical logit transformation.
+These data were downsampled to 50 ms bin and converted through an empirical logit transformation.
 The moment of interest was offset of the first syllable of the verb, henceforth target syllable, right after the cue appears but the outcome is not available yet.
 We filtered the time window to be from 200 ms before and 600 ms after target syllable offset.
 The gaze-fixation data was shifted 200 ms to account for the time it takes to plan and launch a saccade (e.g., Fischer, 1992; Saslow, 1967).

 After cleaning all the data, a growth curve analysis (GCA, Mirman, 2016) was fit using the package lme4 (Bates, Mächler, Bolker, & Walker, 2014).
 GCA was implemented to observe effects over time, as linguistic information becomes available.
 Group, lexical stress condition (sum-coded present and preterit), visuospatial WM, and visuospatial anticipation were fixed effects.
 The time terms included were linear, quadratic and cubic orthogonal polynomials.
 Logit fixations were the outcome.
 By-subject and by-item random intercepts and slopes were included to account for the different familiarity of each subject with each of the verbs in both tenses.
 Main effects and interactions were tested by means of nested model comparisons.